Short-term Housing

 Changed Lives

-To be eligible for the program, you must meet the following requirements:
+To be eligible for short-term housing, you must meet several requirements, including:

 • Over the age of 18

-• In need of substance abuse treatment, mental health services, and recovery support
+• In need of substance abuse treatment, behavioral health services, and/or recovery support

 • Proof of medical clearance from a doctor